hpe-dev-incubator/hpe-dev-portal/content/blog/ilorest-as-a-pypi-package.md

    ```shell
    $ pip3 install ilorest
    ```
-5. With the Pypi package installation, ilorest_chif.dll or ilorest_chif.so will also be installed in site-packages.
+5. With the PyPi package installation, [ilorest_chif.dll/.so](https://developer.hpe.com/blog/chif-driver-not-found/) will also be installed in site-packages.
 6. Verify local login by running

    ```shell